Gavrilo Princip: Imprisonment and death

-Princip was chained to a wall and held in solitary confinement at the Small Fortress in Theresienstadt (present-day Terezín, Czech Republic), where he contracted tuberculosis.
+Princip was chained to a wall and held in solitary confinement at the Small Fortress in Theresienstadt (present-day Terezín, Czech Republic), where his tuberculosis worsened.
 The disease, aggravated by the harsh conditions of his imprisonment, ultimately led to the amputation of his right arm.

 From February to June 1916, Princip was interviewed four times by Martin Pappenheim, a psychiatrist in the Austro-Hungarian army.
 According to Pappenheim, Princip stated that the First World War would have occurred even without the Sarajevo assassination, and that he "cannot feel himself responsible for the catastrophe".

 Princip died on 28 April 1918, nearly four years after the assassination.
 At the time of his death, weakened by tuberculosis and prolonged malnutrition, he weighed only about 40 kg.